variablejson/variablejson/README.md

 ### Usage

-Check the `examples` folders for information on how to use the library in your project for a given language.
+Click on your language of choice from the table at the top of this README to see how to use VariableJson in your project.
+The README in the language's repository will have detailed information for that language specifically.

 ### VariableJsonOptions